baker9001/GGK_LiveProduction/QUICK_TEST_LICENSE_ACTIONS.md

 ## ✅ What Was Fixed

-**Two critical database issues** causing license actions to fail:
+**Three critical database issues** causing license actions to fail:

 1. **license_actions table** - Missing `performed_by` and `updated_at` columns
    - Error: *"Failed to record the action history"*
-   - Fix: Added columns with proper foreign keys and triggers
+   - Fix: ✅ Added columns with proper foreign keys and triggers

 2. **licenses table** - Missing `updated_at` column
    - Error: *"record 'new' has no field 'updated_at'"*
-   - Fix: Added column so UPDATE trigger works correctly
+   - Fix: ✅ Added column so UPDATE trigger works correctly

+3. **license_actions table** - `change_quantity` NOT NULL constraint
+   - Error: *"Failed to record the action history"* (EXTEND action only)
+   - Fix: ✅ Made `change_quantity` nullable for EXTEND actions

-**Both fixes applied** - License actions now work end-to-end! 🎉
+**All three fixes applied** - All license actions now work perfectly! 🎉

 ## Quick Test Steps